-UNICEF has been working in Venezuela for almost 30 years.
-Your donation will help us reach 3.2 million children in Venezuela who need basic nutrition, healthcare and education services.
-All of which are their basic right.
+UNICEF has been working in Venezuela for over 50 years.
+Your donation will help us reach 3.2 million children in Venezuela who need essential nutrition, health and education services.
+All of which are their basic human right.

-The Venezuelan Crisis continues to put children in grave danger
+The Venezuelan Crisis continues to put children at risk

-UNICEF is concerned that the current situation in Venezuela has reduced children’s access to essential services and increased their vulnerability, rolling back decades of progress.
+UNICEF is concerned that the escalating situation in Venezuela continues to reduce children’s access to essential services and increase their vulnerability, rolling back decades of progress.

 According to United Nations estimates based on official and other sources:

-- Some 3.2 million children – or 1 in 3 – need humanitarian assistance;
+- Some 3.2 million children – 1 in 3 – are in need of urgent assistance;

-UNICEF needs your support to reach more vulnerable children.
-Your donation provides more vaccines, rehabilitates the water and sanitation system, provides malnutrition treatment and medical supplies, and makes sure that children have the education and protection support that are essential to their future and well-being.
+UNICEF cannot reach these goals without your support.
+Your donation allows us to reach more vulnerable children.
+It helps provide more vaccines, water and sanitation services, malnutrition treatment and medical supplies, and ensure that children have the education supplies and protection support that are essential to their future and well-being.

 Please help children in crisis